cyb3r-luckysant/COLLECTIONS---/HACKING--/spy-android.md

-# List of Android Spy Apps
+# List of Android Spy Apps-Sites

 This document provides a categorized list of Android spy apps, including their features, links, and usage options. **Note**: The use of spy apps must comply with applicable laws and ethical standards.
 Always ensure you have the necessary consent before monitoring a device.